(855) 575-6376

 What Is Pleurodesis?

 Broken down, pleuro- means the lining of the lung, and -desis means to bind.
-Pleurodesis is a medical procedure performed to prevent pleural effusion or pneumothorax.
+Pleurodesis is as follows: it is a medical procedure performed to prevent pleural effusion or pneumothorax.
 Pleural effusion is a gathering of liquid in the pleural cavity, the space between the lung and the chest cavity.

 Do Doctors Recommend Talc Pleurodesis?